trisdauvergne/milestone-project-03/README.md

 - **Delete item** will delete the item in the list
 - **Add to this list** at the bottom of the items list page will allow the user to add a new item to the list
 - **Delete the list** at the bottom of the list items page will delete the entire list and its contents

+### Features to implement in the future
+- A login system that would allow user sessions to be logged
+- A sharing system with varying levels of access that would allow multiple users to add to the same list, edit and delete (depending on access levels)
+- Confirmation requests before a user edits or deletes information
+- A scraping feature that to eliminate the need for the user to input a separate image link along with multiple lines of input into the form.
+This would allow the process to be much smoother and quicker for the user
+- A filter feature in addition to the sort function to only show certain results
+- A 'click to buy' feature for users to make purchases through the site